Mhawkins28/SEB-bootcamp-prep/homework/functions-practice.md

 * Loops, both `for` loops and `while` loops
 * Function expressions

-## Setup and Instructions (tentative)
+## Setup and Instructions

-1. Fork and clone this repository. ❓❓ OR should we use codepen? ❓❓
+1. Fork and clone this repository.
-2. In a javaScript file, complete the excercies and `console.log` each exercise's answer.
+2. Create a javaScript file, complete the excercies and `console.log` each exercise's answer.
 3. Be sure to number each function with a comment above it.
   - For example, here's the first function, our gift to you: